lybird300/lybird300.github.io/_posts/2015-6-26-work-with-cluster.md

 <li>VIRT: Total amount of virtual memory used by the process, including code, data, shared libraries, pages that swapped out</li>
 <li>RES: Resident size (i.e., non-swapped physical memory a process has used) </li>
 </ul>
-If running all cores per node causes memory problems, you should request more nodes and run fewer cores per node.
-<h2>Examine the completeness of jobs (and possible recovery?)</h2>
-The find command

 <h2>Terminate your queued jobs</h2>
 To qdel multiple jobs at once, type: